aripalo/vegas-credentials/README.md

 - Document how to setup Yubikey for TOPT MFA (and additionally add to Authenticator App)
 - Document MFA QR security/backup (for example print)
 - Blog post
-- development docs
+- Development docs
-- contribution guidelines
+- Contribution guidelines
+- Add video that showcases the features (with CDK)